chrislarsen/docs/sdk/README.md

 | `proxyPath` | `String` | `"/gd/proxy"` | The path to the proxy through which the communication to the APIs will happen.
 This **must** be on the same domain and port as the page which is loading the SDK, or you'll get cross domain issues.
 Set the value of this option to the path at which your proxy (as configured previously in this guide) is listening. |
 | `loadStylesheets` | `Boolean` | `true` | Set this to false to disable the loading of any stylesheets for the plugins.
 This allows you to completely control the look and feel of any plugins. |

-The return value of `gd.init` is a "promise", which means you can add a callback for when this promised data is finished fetching by calling the `then` function as in the above example.
-Note that this is completely optional &mdash; if you don't need to subscribe to or broadcast any events, then you can just drop the `then` call.
+The return value of `gd.init` is a "promise", and you can add a callback for when the SDK startiup is finished by adding a callback using the `then` function.
+Whilst this is completely optional, if you need to use SDK events you will need to define this &mdash; if you don't need to subscribe to or broadcast any events, then you can just drop the `then` call.

 ```js
 gd.init({